Guanosine monophosphate: Sources

+GMP was originally identified as the umami substance in dried shiitake mushroom.
+The drying process significantly increases GMP content with the breakdown of RNA.
+It can be found in a number of other mushrooms.

+Industrial production is based on fermentation: a bacterium converts sugars into AICA ribonucleotide, which is then converted chemically to GMP.
+Tapioca starch is a possible sugar source.

 Food additive

 Guanosine monophosphate is known as E number reference E626.
 In the form of its salts, such as disodium guanylate (E627), dipotassium guanylate (E628) and calcium guanylate (E629), are food additives used as flavor enhancers to provide the umami taste.
 It is often used in synergy with disodium inosinate; the combination is known as disodium 5′-ribonucleotides.
 Disodium guanylate is often found in instant noodles, potato chips and snacks, savoury rice, tinned vegetables, cured meats, and packet soup.

 As it is a fairly expensive additive, it is usually not used independently of glutamic acid or monosodium glutamate (MSG), which also contribute umami.
 If inosinate and guanylate salts are present in a list of ingredients but MSG does not appear to be, the glutamic acid is likely provided as part of another ingredient, such as a processed soy protein complex (hydrolyzed soy protein), autolyzed yeast, or soy sauce.